 Paddlesports in Ireland are wide and varied encompassing competitive disciplines as well as activities considered adventure sports.
 As with all activities where water is involved safety is paramount and we must always remember to keep things safe and fun for all involved.
 For this reason it is the responsibility of all involved to ensure that they are provide the necessary safety cover to keep their activities in the comfort zone.
 The Training & Development Unit uses the catchphrase "Safety through Training" to describe a philosophy which can help you and your club develop in an adventurous but safe atmosphere.
-For this reason the CANOEING IRELAND has included many aspects of safety awareness in the proficiency awards scheme appropriate to each proficiency level.
+For this reason the ICU has included many aspects of safety awareness in the proficiency awards scheme appropriate to each proficiency level.
 It has also developed the instructor awards to allow people to teach and lead others having been suitably trained and assessed.
 Further to these the Training & Development Unit has developed River Safety and Rescue Courses in order to help people to undertake training in safety and rescue techniques suitable for a river environment without having to go through the proficiency award scheme.
 There are two courses available, which are aimed at developing paddler's safety and rescue skills for different grades of river environment.
 The aims of these courses include:

-- Developing an understanding of safety/rescue protocols - Developing an understanding of the correct and appropriate equipment - Executing self rescue - Rescuing of others in various river conditions

-Recovery of equipment in various river conditions
+- Developing an understanding of safety/rescue protocols - Developing an understanding of the correct and appropriate equipment - Executing self rescue - Rescuing of others in various river conditions - Recovery of equipment in various river conditions injuries that may occur in a water based activity where weather and environmental conditions can have a significant effect.
+If you wish to have a course accepted for ICU purposes then feel free submit a syllabus to the ICU office for review.

-It is advisable for all paddlers to have minimum first aid knowledge.
-All instructors are required to have a first aid qualification that is recognised by the CANOEING IRELAND in order for their instructorship award to be valid.
+It is advisable for all paddlers to have a minimum first aid knowledge.
+All instructors are required to have a first aid qualification that is recognised by the ICU in order for their instructorship award to be valid.
 Instructors must keep their first aid qualification up to date as the validity of their instructorship award will lapse with that of their first aid qualification.

-A list of approved first aid courses is available from the CANOEING IRELAND office.
-The training Committee reviews courses in order to ensure that they train you in how to deal with injuries that may occur in water based activity where weather and environmental conditions can have a significant effect.
-If you wish to have a course accepted for CANOEING IRELAND purposes then feel free submit a syllabus to the CANOEING IRELAND office for review.
+A list of approved first aid courses is available from the ICU office.
+The ICU reviews courses in order to ensure that they train you in how to deal with

+Equipment.